If you like a bit of heat you will love this easy chicken burger recipe with jerk seasoning. You can make it as hot as you like it.

 - Cool the burgers down by topping them with chopped pineapple or an easy pineapple salsa.

 If you love the flavors of the islands you will love this jerk chicken burger recipe.

 If you like this recipe, please take a moment to Pin it to Pinterest, Tweet about it, Like it on Facebook and leave a comment below.
-You can also add your own recipe.
-I’ll put it up on the site permanently for all to share and enjoy.
+You can also add your own recipe in the comments section below.
 Thanks a lot.